 Okay; the basic steps are done.
-Now is a great time to introduce the main navigation instrument of the F-16 cockpit: The Horizontal Situation Indicator.
+Now is a great time to introduce the main navigation instrument of the F-16 cockpit: The Horizontal Situation Indicator (HSI).
 When you are simply following your pre-planned route, your main navigation instrument will of course be the HSD page of your MFD.
 But when you will be doing radionavigation you will need to use the HSI.

-BMS 4.34 modelled 2 HSI according to of the F-16 block you are flying.
+BMS modelled two HSI's dependent upon the F-16 block you are flying.
 The analogue HSI equips older blocks (non CCIP) and the newer blocks (or those updated to CCIP standards) have the EHSI (Electronic HSI).